Wolf Tattoo Meaning

 It seemed to me, after telling his story, John was in dire need of some major strength after all he had been through.
 I can't think of an animal-energy better equipped to provide just that.

-In fact, in many myths and legends, the wolf is a warrior symbol.
+In many myths and legends, the wolf is a warrior symbol.
 Genghis Khan, for example, was considered to be a quintessential warrior, and created one of the largest empires in the world.
 Interestingly, Mongol myths say the wolf is a direct descendent of Khan.
 Yep, a brilliant blue wolf is thought to be Khan's direct ancestor.
 Now, Khan's methods for creating his empire were brutal, but it's interesting this leader shared two prime qualities with his wolf-ancestor, 1) Strength of a warrior and 2) Community.
 Khan used his warrior prowess and united nomadic tribes to make a unified whole - a pack, if you will.

 The wolf is also a symbol of light and life.
 This comes from the wolf's ability to see keenly in dark environments.
 In many philosophies the wolf is connected with the power of the sun.
 Consider Apollo, the classic Greco-Roman sun god.
 The wolf is Apollo's totem and it conjures themes of life, light, renewal.